histograph/quickstart/README.md

 Make sure you have Node JS and NPM installed.
 Make sure you have Redis, Elastic and Neo4J running at default ports.
+If not localhost, default port, change `config.yaml`.
+Disable Neo4J auth, install Elastic default mapping.
+Clear Elastic search.

+Then grab a movie or something, now run:

         cd histograph
         npm start

-This will
+Sit back and relax, this will

 1. install quickstart dependencies
-2. start quickstart
+1. start quickstart
+1. clean dependencies
+1. clean Neo4J (**warning!!**) and install schema
-3. clone histograph repositories
+1. clone histograph repositories
-4. install node dependencies
+1. install node dependencies
-5. generate some core datafiles
+1. generate some core datafiles
-6. clean Neo4J (**warning!!**) and install schema
-6. start core and API and wait until API is up
+1. start core and API and wait until API is up
-7. import all generated data
+1. import all generated data

+Takes half an hour or so...